 First Nations are the Indigenous peoples of Canada who are not Métis or Inuit.
 They include people whose languages are Algonquian, Athabascan, Haida, Iroquois, Kutenai, Salish, Siouan, Tsimshian, and Wakashan.
 First Nations is also increasingly used to describe Indigenous peoples of Australia; however, the default assumption is that this term refers to Canadian people.

-Indigenous peoples of the Americas refers to the Native peoples of South and North America and includes Greenlandic Inuit but does not include Native Hawaiians, or Chamorros, or Norse Greenlanders (Thule people arrived in Greenland after the Norse but already lived in North America, i.e. Canada).
+Indigenous peoples of the Americas refers to the Native peoples of South and North America and includes Greenlandic Inuit but does not include Native Hawaiians, or CHamorus, or Norse Greenlanders (Thule people arrived in Greenland after the Norse but already lived in North America, i.e. Canada).

 Métis are a specific ethnic group descended from European-Canadian and First Nation peoples, often French-Canadians and Cree, Ojibwe, and Salteaux peoples.
 The Métis Nation was formed in the Red River region of Manitoba.

 Native and Indigenous are capitalized.
 Black is capitalized, while white is lowercase (This is an AP standard).
 Hyphenate non-Native and non-Indigenous.
+We do not capitalize Peoples in Indigenous peoples.

 - Métis has an accent over the e.